dharmilshah99/ThugLife/README.md

 That's it.
 This will create an environment will all the needed dependencies to run the script.

 ### Running the Script
 Now, we just need to tell the script where the image we want to ThugLife is.
-Obtain it's path and put this into the prompt.
+Obtain it's path and put this into the prompt as such.
 Don't forget to put the double quotes and make sure your image contains people.

 ```commandline
 (thuglife) C:\Users\[Name]\Downloads> python ThugLife.py -path "C:\Users\[Name]\Downloads\Baby.jpg"